-These two statements report the Corporation's net assets (deficit) and changes in them.
+These statements report the Corporation's net assets (deficit) and changes to the Corporation's net assets (deficit).
 Annual changes in the Corporation's net assets (deficit)-the difference between assets and liabilities-is one way to measure the Corporation's financial health or financial position.
 Over time, increases or decreases in the Corporation's net assets (deficit) are one indicator of whether its financial health is improving or deteriorating.
 As the Corporation is entirely dependent on appropriations from the State of New York, in evaluating the financial health of the Corporation, the reader will also need to consider the ability and likelihood of the State to continue to make appropriations to the Corporation to support the debt service on the Corporation's bonds as well as operating expenses.